justin05423/LUPE-2.0-App/README.md

 ---

 # System Requirements

-The LUPE-2.0 App requires only a standard computer with enough RAM to support streamlit data analysis and output.
+The LUPE-2.0 App requires only a standard computer with enough RAM to support Streamlit-based data analysis and interactive visualizations.

-DeepLabCut<sup>1,2</sup> and A-SOiD<sup>3</sup> were used to create LUPE-2.0 model for pose estimation and behavior classification, respectively.
-Refer to GitHub of [DLC](https://github.com/DeepLabCut) or [A-SOiD](https://github.com/YttriLab/A-SOID) for further details.
+LUPE uses:
+- [DeepLabCut](https://github.com/DeepLabCut)<sup>1,2</sup> for pose estimation
+- [A-SOiD](https://github.com/YttriLab/A-SOID)<sup>3</sup> for behavior classification

+These models are pre-trained and integrated into the app.
+👉 **Be sure to follow [Step 2 in the Local Installation Guide]** to properly obtain and place the LUPE-A-SOiD model before running the app.

+> 💡 **Recommended Setup**
+> We recommend installing all dependencies using [Anaconda](https://www.anaconda.com/products/distribution), a package and environment manager that simplifies Python project setup and avoids conflicts.

-#### OS Requirements
+### OS Requirements

-- This package is supported for *Windows* and *Mac* but can be run on *Linux* computers given additional installation of require packages.
+- ✅ **Windows** – fully supported
+- ✅ **macOS** – fully supported
+- ⚠️ **Linux** – supported with manual installation of certain packages

-#### Python Dependencies
+### Python Dependencies
-- For dependencies please refer to the requirements.txt file.
+- Please refer to the `requirements.txt` file for all necessary Python libraries.

 ---